vaquarkhan/microservices-recipes-a-free-gitbook/chapters/01-introduction-to-microservices.md

 **Classical Definition:** APIs should be RESTful, following HTTP verbs and resource-oriented design.

-**2026+ Reality:** AI agents don't navigate REST APIs—they interpret **semantic interfaces**.
+**2026+ Reality:** AI agents don't navigate REST APIsï¿½they interpret **semantic interfaces**.
 OpenAI's Function Calling, Anthropic's Tool Use, and emerging standards like the Model Context Protocol (MCP) represent a paradigm shift.
 APIs are no longer just for humans or deterministic code; they're for probabilistic reasoning engines.

 **Adaptive Granularity Governance: The Khan Microservice Pattern Guidance:** Design APIs with **Semantic Clarity as a First-Class Requirement**:
 - **Natural Language Descriptions:** Every endpoint must have clear, unambiguous descriptions that LLMs can parse